 Andrea is a Fellow of the Chartered Institute of Management and is a graduate of Durham University, Northumbria University and the University of Sunderland.

 Annjanette joined the Society in April 2004 as Member Network Services Manager.

 In September 2017 she we seconded to be Director of Membership Services.

 She has spent the last 16 years working at a senior management level.
 She has significant experience in enhancing service delivery, building on her time in banking, where she worked in business banking and in the commercial sector.

 Annjanette leads the teams of staff supporting the Society’s Member Networks and Professional Development Centre.
 She is responsible for delivering a high standard of service to our members and developing strategies for maximising income streams associated with the Professional Development Centre.

 A key focus of her work is supporting the Structural Review of the Society.
 Annjanette is committed to making a positive change that will result in making a stronger, more agile Society a reality.

 Annjanette has enjoyed supporting the members in contributing to the Society’s impact statement and is committed to ensuring they have the opportunity to continue this so their voices are sought, heard and responded to.

-Russell is currently the longest serving member of staff having seen the organisation grow from a membership of 5,000, a staff of 10 and a net worth of just £500,000.
-Now there are nearly 60,000 members and a significant workforce.
+Russell is currently the longest serving member of staff having seen the organisation grow from a membership of 5,000, a staff of 10 and a net worth of just £500,000, to a organisation of nearly 60,000 members.

 Russell is a passionate believer in the charity sector within the UK and feels that it fulfils an important role within society in general.
 He is particularly proud of what the Society has achieved over the years in term of influence and development.
 Also the fact that it provides direct employment for so many people within the Leicester area and beyond is a particular area that pleases.